saharbha/Ball-sorting-machine/README.md

 At this stage, two problems have to be considered and solved during the design process:

-Problem 1: Construction of the seesaws: the heavier ball  can arrive on any one of the seesaw sides, it must however be placed on the same track at the exit
+Problem 1: Construction of the seesaws: the heavier ball  can arrive on any one of the seesaw sides, it must however be placed on the same track at the exit.